 - Gray and Pastels: Common pastel shades include mint green, baby blue, and blush pink.
 Pairing gray with soft pastel shades creates a soothing and harmonious palette.
-The combination is suitable for bedrooms or living areas.

 - Gray and Bold Colors: Gray also works as a neutral color for bold and vibrant colors.
 Using gray with yellow or orange makes the colors take center stage in a design.

 - Gray and Earth Tones: Blending gray with earthy tones such as beige or brown creates a warm and inviting feel.
 It enhances the natural ambiance, which works best in rustic or farmhouse-style interiors.

 - Gray and Jewel Tones: Mixing gray with jewel tones like amethyst, emerald, or sapphire creates a luxurious and sophisticated palette.